 DO NOT FALL FOR SCAMS!!
 There are many of them out there.
 You should never have to pay money for a scholarship or a scholarship service.
-There are no guarantees for scholarships, and the same information can be found for free on online resources or in the scholarship books in the CRC.
+There are no guarantees for scholarships, and the same information can be found for free on online resources or in the scholarship books in the CCRC.
 Scholarships take work and research.
-See this link for more information about protecting yourself from scams: https://www.consumer.ftc.gov/financialaid
+See this link for more information about protecting yourself from scams: https://consumer.ftc.gov/articles/how-avoid-scam

 There are numerous web resources.
 Below are a few reliable sites:

 - College Greenlight – Need-based, competitive and institutional scholarship info!

 - www.fastweb.com – a great, free database of scholarships.
 Fill out a free questionnaire, and you will receive lists of scholarships you might qualify for.
 You will need to go through these scholarships to select the ones that are appropriate for you.

 - www.finaid.org – Free website with several useful tools including a scholarship search.

 - www.collegeanswer.com – Free website from SallieMae with resources for all aspects of the college planning process.

 - https://www.niche.com/colleges/scholarships/ – Free website from Niche.com that helps you get matched to college scholarships you are eligible for

 - https://www.scholarships.com – Another website that matches you to college scholarships